2006 Toyota Sienna Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Toyota Sienna
+A guide to repairs, service, and maintenance costs for your 2006 Toyota Sienna

 Models with electric sliding doors can develop problems with the door mechanism.
 The cable in the door becomes frayed, which will damage the electric motor.

 Multiple cracks may develop on the upper surface of the dashboard.
 At this time, the only suggested repair is to replace the dashboard.

 2006 Toyota Sienna QuestionsWhy does van hesitate when stepping on gas after coasting ?
 (1 answer)